redhat-openstack/website/source/rdo/faq.html.md

 ## Why is RDO needed?

 Just as a traditional operating system relies on the hardware beneath it, so too does the OpenStack cloud operating system rely on the foundation of a hypervisor and OS platform.
-RDO makes it easy to install and deploy the most up-to-date OpenStack components on the industry's most trusted Linux platform, Red Hat Enterprise Linux. and on RHEL derivatives like Fedora, CentOS, and Scientific Linux.
+RDO makes it easy to install and deploy the most up-to-date OpenStack components on the industry's most trusted Linux platform, Red Hat Enterprise Linux. and on RHEL derivatives like CentOS Stream, and Scientific Linux.

 ## Why should I use an OpenStack distribution from Red Hat?